 1. When Could Women Vote In Canada

-In 1886, the voting right was given to all the property-owning women except those whose husbands were already voters.
+In 1886, the voting right was given to all property-owning women except those whose husbands were already voters.
 In 1886, the rights were given to the widows who owned property and to spinsters in Nova Scotia.
-And in 1888, to the widows who own property and spinsters of Prince Edward Island.
+And in 1888, to the widows who own property and spinsters ofย Prince Edward Island.

 However, the women and men who belonged to Asia were not granted suffrage even after World War II.
 Talking about the Inuit women and men, they were not granted voting rights until 1950.